jbosstools/jbosstools-quarkus/documentation/getting-started/getting-started.md

 # Getting Started Guide

-Now that you have succesfully installed the Quarkus plugins into your Eclipse workbench, it is time to use the available functionality.
+To follow the getting started guide you will need to have the Quarkus plugins installed in your Eclipse workbench.
+You can build an installable repository by following the [build instructions](../building/build.md).
+After building, use the [installation guide](../installation/install.md) to perform the installation.

 ## The Quarkus Perspective